ynput/OpenPype/website/docs/project_settings/settings_project_global.md

 Config path can be defined to particular shot target with following path input `{root[work]}/{project[name]}/{hierarchy}/{asset}/config/aces.ocio`

 ### Using File rules
-File rules are inspired by OCIO v2 configuration ([more info here](https://opencolorio.readthedocs.io/en/latest/guides/authoring/rules.html)).
-Since each rule is having unique name it can be overidden by host activated File rules (example: `project_settings/nuke/imageio/file_rules/rules`).
-Pattern input is using REGEX expression syntax (try [regexr.com](https://regexr.com/)).
+File rules are inspired by [OCIO v2 configuration]((https://opencolorio.readthedocs.io/en/latest/guides/authoring/rules.html)).
+Each rule has a unique name which can be overridden by host-specific _File rules_ (example: `project_settings/nuke/imageio/file_rules/rules`).

+The _input pattern_ matching uses REGEX expression syntax (try [regexr.com](https://regexr.com/)).
 Matching rules procedure's intention is to be used during publishing or loading of representation.
-Since the publishing procedure is run before integrator formates publish template path, make sure the pattern is working or any work render path.
+Since the publishing procedure is run before integrator formate publish template path, make sure the pattern is working or any work render path.

 :::warning Colorspace name input
 Colorspace name value is string input and no validation is run after saving of changes.
 We recommand to open a config.ocio file and search exact colorspace names for validation.